 Meals are generally served in the lovely Garden Room, which has a huge skylight and bi-fold doors.
 If you’re dining with your dog, you will not be allowed in the main restaurant but can choose to eat in either the bar – which has a cracking real ale selection – or the snug.
 We opted to eat by the fire so staff reserved us a table for three, which was very sweet.

-GET ON THE DOG AND BONE: Rooms start from £120 (including breakfast) but look out for special deals, such as half-price breaks during the winter months.
+Rooms start from £120, including breakfast.
+But look out for special deals, such as half-price breaks during the winter months.
 You can also take advantage of the hotel’s Inn to Inn Break.
 For £295, it includes a stay at dog-friendly sister pub The Ship at Dunwich.
 There’s a handy map showing how you can walk between the two (there are 3.5-mile and 5-mile options), which makes it ideal for dog owners.
-For more information, see westletoncrown.co.uk or call 01728 648777.
+For more information, see The Westleton Crown website or call 01728 648777.